 So, you think that your life in Copenhagen couldn’t get any better?
 Think again.
 Your life is about to get A LOT better.
-Weather info, language tools, shopping marketplaces and transport maps, we’ve got it covered.
+Weather info, language tools, online shopping in Denmark, second hand marketplaces, and transport maps, we’ve got it covered.
 Bookmark them all and thrive!

 Skyscanner allows you to compare flights and search by location, date and budget.
 If you search by month, it displays the cheapest options on a graph, which is fantastic if you’re flexible with your dates.
 Plus, you don’t even need to know where you want to go!
 Simply make the destination “anywhere”.
-I am devoted to this website.
-Truly, madly, deeply devoted.
+Perfect!

 Nothing is more topical in Denmark than the weather.
 Beat the Danes at their own game by memorising these charts for your next family get-together or work soiree.
 To find weather graphs for different neighbourhoods, click the ‘kort’ tab and you can click through on the map.
 Great if you want to get ultra specific with your weather monitoring!

 Are you actually weather obsessed?
 Want to see where a storm is brewing?
 Check out the DMI weather radar map!
 Or, if you want to see a larger radar map that includes Sweden, Norway and Denmark, check out the Norwegian radar.
 A Norwegian friend of mine that lives in Copenhagen believes Norwegian radar is more accurate.
 Bias or fact?
 I wonder.

 Ok, this is a little obvious, but it’s important to mention.
 Google Translate is a regular lifesaver, and an absolute genius most of the time.
 That is unless it’s dealing with homonyms, but from the context you can generally figure out that something isn’t quite right and click on the translation for other options.
 Now who’s the genius?